-Today, I’m sharing egg salad with avocado which is a bit different than a traditional egg salad or devilled egg.
+Today, I’m sharing egg salad with avocado which is a bit different than a traditional egg salad or deviled egg.

-This healthy egg salad is packed with avocados.
+This keto egg salad is packed with avocados.
 They’re a “good” fat, right?

 I often eat an entire avocado for breakfast.
 All that fat is so filling that I’m not hungry again until lunch.
 Super filling and so nutritious, too!

 Avocado is total perfection if you’d like to make egg salad without mayo.